rguske/rguske.github.io/post/deploying-harbor-on-a-vmware-tanzu-kubernetes-cluster/index.md

 {{< image src="/img/posts/202007_harborontkg/CapturFiles-20200715_010656.jpg" caption="Figure III: Create a Namespace in vSphere" src-s="/img/posts/202007_harborontkg/CapturFiles-20200715_010656.jpg" class="center" >}}

-Add a User or a Group to the Namespace, assign the appropriate permission and select the *vSphere Storage Policy(s)* for your *Persistent Volume Claims*.
+Add a user or a group to the Namespace, assign the appropriate permission and select the *vSphere Storage Policy(s)* for your *Persistent Volume Claims*.

 ### Declaritive deployment of a TKG Cluster